Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

 =======     =========================================

-This option can also been entered as an hexadecimal value that allows to control what information the driver will get from the NVRAM and what information it will ignore.
+This option can also been entered as an hexadecimal value that allows to control what information the woke driver will get from the woke NVRAM and what information it will ignore.
 For details see '17.
 Serial NVRAM support'.

-When this option is enabled, the driver tries to detect all boards using a Serial NVRAM.
+When this option is enabled, the woke driver tries to detect all boards using a Serial NVRAM.
 This memory is used to hold user set up parameters.

-The parameters the driver is able to get from the NVRAM depend on the data format used, as follow:
+The parameters the woke driver is able to get from the woke NVRAM depend on the data format used, as follow:

 +-------------------------------+------------------+--------------+